openbmc/bmcweb/README.md

 ### Authorization

-All authorization in bmcweb is determined at routing time, and per route, and conform to the Redfish PrivilegeRegistry.
+All authorization in bmcweb is determined at routing time, and per route, and conforms to the Redfish PrivilegeRegistry.

 \*Note: Non-Redfish functions are mapped to the closest equivalent Redfish privilege level.